peasant98/PiAccessPoint/README.md

 **Note**:

-If my Pi automatically connects to my home's Wi-Fi, running `./network.sh 1` will disconnect it and create the access point, whereas `./network.sh 0` will reverse the steps and bring me right back to connecting with the home Wi-Fi.
+If your Pi automatically connects to your home's Wi-Fi, running `./network.sh 1` will disconnect it and create the access point, whereas `./network.sh 0` will reverse the steps and bring you right back to connecting with the home Wi-Fi.